Collin24910/Kick-It/README.md

 # Kick-it-Social-Media-MERN-Stack

 This is a MERN stack web application designed to track a persons habits that they would like to kick.
 As well as including social media features such as profiles, posting, commenting, and liking.
-This application takes full advantage of user authentication and with JWT tokens.
+This application takes full advantage of user authentication with JWT tokens.

 # Objective